 Is Your Motor Showing Early Warning Signs?

-Have you noticed any of the following concerning behaviors happening with your motor?
-Excessive vibration, unusual or excessive noise, areas of burnt paint, dirty housing openings, smell of burning, signs of corrosion, signs of excessive wear, a bearing housing that is hot to the touch, oil and grease leaking from your bearings, or loosening connections?
-These are all early warning signs that motor failure may be on your horizon.
-In this article we will go over the most common causes of motor failure, and what you can do to catch the problem before it becomes a larger, more costly, issue.
+Have you experienced any excessive vibration, unusual or excessive noise, areas of burnt paint, dirty housing openings, smell of burning, signs of corrosion, signs of excessive wear, a bearing housing that’s hot to the touch, oil and grease leaking from your bearings, or loosening connections?
+These are warning signs that motor failure may be on your horizon.

 Five Most Common Causes of Motor Failure